 While there are a number of peephole cameras on the market now, almost all of them are fairly limited in capabilities.
-That doesn’t make them useless, and indeed these can offer a simple upgrade for a standard peephole by adding a wider viewing angle and night vision, along with some form of event recording without needing to use a cloud service, or sign up for an app.
+That doesn’t make them useless, and indeed these home security devices are a simple upgrade for a standard peephole by adding a wider viewing angle and possibly night vision, along with some form of event recording without needing to use a cloud service, or sign up for an app.

 The best peephole camera for apartment doors comes down to overall capability and features, and I’ve chosen the JeaTone Peephole Viewer for its video recording, bigger screen, and smart phone app.
 JeaTone is also an actual company with a variety of products on sale, and not just an off-brand seller flogging generic hardware.